Research Goals

 -

-$25,120.00 Research grant received on 4/18/2020 for the Group “High-Elevation Investigations, Part 3: Investigating the Role of Alpine Ecosystems and Resources in the Prehistory of the Greater Yellowstone Ecosystem”.
+$25,120.00 Research grant received on 4/18/2020 for the project “High-Elevation Investigations, Part 3: Investigating the Role of Alpine Ecosystems and Resources in the Prehistory of the Greater Yellowstone Ecosystem”.

 -